Exodus-Privacy/website/content/page/contribute.en.md

 ```
 Hi,
-I the undersigned [pseudo], whish to join the Exodus Privacy association as of today.
+I the undersigned [pseudo], wish to join the Exodus Privacy association as of today.
 I will be reachable:
 * by email at [my-adress@example.com]
 * on IRC with pseudo [pseudo]